Advocating Fair Financial Recovery For Bicycle Accident Victims

 - Pain and suffering: Emotional trauma and physical pain are often side effects bicycle accident victims are left to deal with, and they should be compensated accordingly.

-- Loss of services: If a bicycle accident victim is a stay-at-home mom or dad, the family should be compensated for services such as needing to hire a housekeeper, nanny, or other in-home service that the injured victim can no longer do.
+- Loss of services: If a bicycle accident victim is a stay-at-home mom or dad, the family should be compensated for services such as needing to hire a housekeeper, nanny or other in-home assistant for things that the injured victim can no longer do.

 - Driver distraction: So many drivers of cars and trucks are distracted at the wheel by their smartphones.
 Whether they text and drive, talk on the phone, look at social media sites, or reply to emails, their eyes are off the road, hands are off the wheel, and mind is off of driving – even if it’s only for a matter of seconds.
 As a result, they may miss seeing bicycles on the road.